The Name

 Migration to the Netherlands

-In the 19th century, a branch of the Schmalschläger family crossed the border into the Dutch province of Limburg, settling in the town of Brunssum.
+In the second half of the 19th century, a branch of the Schmalschläger family crossed the border into the Dutch province of Limburg, settling in the town of Brunssum.
 This region of the southern Netherlands shares deep historical and cultural ties with the adjacent German-speaking areas.

 From those villages in the Bergisches Land and the streets of Brunssum, the Schmalschläger name has spread across Germany and the Netherlands.
 Today, family members are active in fields ranging from law and physics to gastronomy, public administration, and the arts.